mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 ```

 The above will mean that by default, with no connection configured, we're not going to execute
-any additional doctrine bootstrapping code.
+any additional Doctrine bootstrapping code.

 Additionally, at the very top of the file, let's add a use statement for our entity manager: